ABI-Compute/AGG-guesing-game/README.md

 Storage: ~150 MB free space
 Desktop Environment: A desktop environment like GNOME, KDE, or Xfce for proper GUI functionality

+## 👑 Earn Your Name in the Credits

+If you manage to get this running perfectly on Linux—with working GUI, images, and authentication—message me with what you did.
+I'll add your name to the "Legends of Portability" credits roll.

 ## 📌 Note